Dundon takes over as Hurricanes' owner after sale closes

 In its most recent franchise valuations, Forbes magazine ranked the Hurricanes last in the NHL at $230 million.
 Bill Foley paid a $500 million expansion fee to the league to bring the Golden Knights to Las Vegas.

-The Hurricanes have not made the playoffs since 2009 — the longest active drought in the NHL — and entered Thursday night's game at Washington one point out of a playoff spot and tied for sixth in the Metropolitan Division.
+The Hurricanes have not made the playoffs since 2009 — the longest active drought in the NHL.
+They moved into a playoff position after beating the Capitals 3-1 on Thursday night.

+Co-captain Justin Faulk, one of several team leaders who has regular communication with the front office, expects more interaction with Dundon now that the deal is complete.

+"Tom's been around a few times and he's talked to some players and we've gotten to know him a little bit," Faulk said.
+"Obviously, all the right things have been said, and I think usually they are for the most part unless it's maybe the Marlins.

 For more NHL coverage: https://apnews.com/tag/NHLhockey